-Sofia Airport Terminal 2 has one Moneyexchange Office in the public Area with rates that are acceptable for an airport (Feb 2012).
+Sofia Airport Terminal 2 has one Money exchange Office in the public Area with rates that are acceptable for an airport.
 There is also an ATM next to it.
-There is also one small and very expensive Money Exchange Office in the Arrival Area, after Passport Control and before Baggage Claim, but with horrible Rates!!!
+You can also find small and very expensive Money Exchange Office in the Arrival Area, after Passport Control and before Baggage Claim.

 There is a white shuttle bus running every 30 minutes between the two terminals, you should ask at the information about it.
 There are a few kilometers between the two terminals and they are not in a walking distance.
 Be aware that even if you decide to walk, you may get lost as the path is not marked and it could take you 20-30 minutes.

 Public bus line 84 travels to both terminals – the route is T1 -> T2 – Sofia University (metro station).
 Allow 30 to 40 minutes to reach the city, depending on traffic.
 You can get tickets from the news stands in both terminals, do not rely on buying tickets from the driver!
 Please make sure to purchase and punch your ticket after you board.
 You will need an additional ticket for any large piece of luggage/baggage (larger than 40/40/60 cm).
 If you forget to buy additional ticket for your large luggage/baggage, the fine is 10lev or €5.